 Hit a Home Run

 An evening at MCU park in Coney Island cheering on the Brooklyn Cyclones as they knock ‘em outta the park promises to be a classic memory.
 With views of the boardwalk, amusement park, and the Atlantic Ocean, there is no such thing as a bad seat at MCU park.
 Not to mention the minor league Cyclones are a blast to watch and cheering them on is a true New York experience.
-Shake Shack hasn’t made it out to the stadium yet but that doesn’t mean you can’t get some good ball park hot dogs or pretzels.
-Ticket prices for the 2012 have yet to be announced but if you are on a budget (the 2011 tickets ranged from $8-16), this a great way to see America’s Pastime without the major league costs.
+And if you’re on a budget, box seats are just $14, so this a great way to see America’s Pastime without the major league costs.
 At Meaningful Monday games, $3 from every ticket sold will be donated to The Breezy Point Disaster Relief Fund.

 How to get there: Take the F Train to the Stillwell Avenue-Coney Island Stop

 Nitehawk Cinema takes dinner and a movie ($11) and combines them into one in the same.
 Avoid the crowds in Union Square and head over to Williamsburg to catch some of the latest indie-flicks on your list.
 Be sure to go with an empty stomach because you won’t want to skip their extensive dinner menu.
 With the tableside food and beverage system, you order your meal by jotting it down on a piece of paper for the server to quietly come by and pick it up.
 This is a good way to spice up a classic date with a more creative, intimate setting.
 Coming up in their Signature Series: The Beer Dinner features Fast Times at Ridgemont High, Country Brunchin’ and City Slickers, and for new parents desperately holding on to date night, the Hawks with Babies series will show Fruitvale Station on August 27.
 Check the site for future flicks and food pairings.